-"Thank you for paying a visit to the Blue Bear Vending Co, an artist studio and online store based in East Anglia in the United Kingdom.
+"Thank you for paying a visit to the Blue Bear Vending Co, a mixed media artist studio and online store based in East Anglia in the United Kingdom.

 When visiting Japan as an introverted person, I found the status as an outsider that is automatically applied to any foreigner there a deeply comforting experience; I was able to cope with crowds of people in a way I could not in the U.K. or other countries - and from this new freedom was able to experience the cities, particularly Tokyo, in an anxiety-free and safe-feeling way.
 Whereas I found city-living an uncomfortable and often frightening experience (I lived and worked in London from 1998 to 2013), travelling in Japan allowed me to spend time in cities and particularly explore the urban environment, the architecture and the culture without the constant underlying anxiety - I could even attend and enjoy crowded events such as festivals for the first time.
 I was also particularly struck with how the seasons were still tangible in a place that might be expected to be disconnected from nature, and how the natural world can be represented and respected through decor, customs, flowers, food and seasonal celebrations; also how birds and animals showed up in the urban environment.
 The grounds of shrines and temples as well as the large parks and green spaces also meant that nature was never far away, and I was able to discover Japanese flora and fauna long before I ever began to venture out of the cities on later visits.
 It is a great privilege to be able to make a connection with a culture other than one's own, and I do my best to express respect and care with my work at all times; I hope this comes through.

-My work has expanded over the past five years to different media - I was interested in working on 3D shapes instead of just paper and first wanted to make a simple wooden doll shape to paint.
-I looked at the Japanese folk craft of kokeshi as well as Tudor stump and contemporary peg dolls and over recent years I have worked with an English woodturner to produce my own 'wood girl' shapes with lathe turning techniques commonly used here in the UK.
+The largest component of my work in recent years has been the 'wood girls', originating from the Japanese folk craft of kokeshi as well as Tudor stump and contemporary peg dolls.
+I work with an English woodturner to produce my own 'wood girl' shapes with lathe turning techniques commonly used here in the UK.
 I then handpaint and often add shapes to them, to represent a Japanese seasonal celebration, the current animal zodiac year, food or other interests such as everyday objects, star-gazing and moon viewing, ceramic decoration and architecture.
 It is my hope that my wood girls might be accepted within the Sosaku or 'creative' world of kokeshi.
 Unlike the traditional folk craft of Dentō kokeshi, which are deeply rooted to their places of manufacture (most often onsen resort towns) within Japan and made with very specific body shapes and decoration, often by generations of the same family, Sosaku kokeshi are not associated with any particular region or style and often made by artists unconnected to craft families.
 Apart from the fact that they are still turned on a lathe, their styles and decoration are pretty much limitless.
 This genre has artists creating work in Japan as well as some formally recognised in other countries.

 I am largely self taught, a very slow growth which suits me fine, and allows me to learn at my own pace and from my own mistakes."